ray-project/RFC/RFC-202012-objectref-compatible-collectives/rfc.md

 ### APIs

 we introduce the following new APIs:
-- @collective: The user can decorate a function with @collective to put the return value of this function in an in-memory object store for faster collective operations.
+- `@pos`: The user can decorate a function with @pos to put the return value of this function in an in-memory object store for faster collective operations.
 Typically, user will decorate a function that prepares some data as collective, and uses these in-memory objects to do following collective operations.

-- allreduce_refs: The user can now use allreduce in the driver program, while before the user needs to write collective operations in actor classes.
-This function is proposed to compat better with our in-memory object-refs usage, and to give user more flexibility.
-See the below examples for details.
+- `{collective}_refs`: The user can now use allreduce in the driver program, while before the user needs to write collective operations in actor classes.
+This function is expected give user more flexibility.
+See the  examples for details.

 We next briefly discuss what implementations are needed to realize the above architecture.

 #### APIs and relevant modification to existing Ray
-For Alternative #2, we potentially will need to modify the following part of the current codebase:
+For this proposal, we potentially will need to modify the following part of the current codebase:
 - When calling a remote actor method, we now need to check whether the method is decorated with
-@collective, if so, we only proceed with the new python in-memory object store (see Alternative #2 for details), instead of using ray's object store.
+@pos, if so, we only proceed with the new python in-memory object store (see Alternative #2 for details), instead of using ray's object store.
 - Add new functions to support collective operations in the driver program (for example, allreduce_refs, see below for details).
 These functions will query our object store to get the